 We don’t.
 Instead, in the process of admiring our mentors and the gurus, our work starts to resemble theirs.
 And before we know it our websites and courses and blog posts are almost identical to the industry influencers.
 After all, if it worked for them, it must work for us, too, right?

 What will work best for you is to create from your core.
 To connect with your voice and bleed it onto the page.
+You do this when you learn to write from your true voice.

 This doesn’t mean you will not get guidance and inspiration from mentors.
 Of course you will.
 But it does mean that when you write, create, produce your art, you do it from a place of your own truth.
 Not theirs or anybody else’s.